lucas12avl/gotta-catch-em-all/README.md

 6. View your captured Pokémon in the Pokédex.
 7. Save your progress to continue your adventure later.
 - **Hint:**
-<h3> Have you captured all 2 different pokmons?
+<p> Have you captured all 2 different pokmons?<br>
- Then, go to the sign at the bottom of the map and press the A button to reveal an Easter egg!
+ Then, go to the sign at the bottom of the map and press the A button to reveal an Easter egg!<br>
- (maybe another different pokemon is waiting for you) </h3>
+ (maybe another different pokemon is waiting for you) </p>

 ## Endpoints